krishsub/vmscalesets/README.md

   - [install.ps1](./automation/install.ps1) contains the installation script
   for installing the workload on the VMSS.
 Place this in the blob container root.
-  - [azcopy.exe](./automation/azcopy.exe) the azcopy binary that pulls files from `RELEASE_FOLDER_NAME` under the `BLOB_CONTAINER_NAME`.
+  - [azcopy.exe](./automation/azcopy.exe) the azcopy binary.
+Pleace this also in the blob container root.
+It will be used by instances in the VMSS to pull files from `RELEASE_FOLDER_NAME` under the `BLOB_CONTAINER_NAME`.
-  - In this repo example, simply take the `artifact.zip` generated from [code-build.yml](./.github/workflows/code-build.yml), unzip it and upload it's contents to the `RELEASE_FOLDER_NAME`.
+  - Workload assets uploaded to `RELEASE_FOLDER_NAME`.
+In this repo example, simply take the `artifact.zip` generated from [code-build.yml](./.github/workflows/code-build.yml), unzip it and upload it's contents to the `RELEASE_FOLDER_NAME` under the `BLOB_CONTAINER_NAME`.

-The VMSS Extension results in the first two files (and the .NET hosting bundle) being copied to each of VMSS instances.
-The `install.ps1` is triggered inside the VM and it uses `azcopy` and the managed identity of the VM to pull in the workload assets from the `RELEASE_FOLDER_NAME` in the storage account.
+The VMSS Extension results in the first two files (and the .NET hosting bundle from a public Microsoft link) being copied to each of VMSS instances.
+The `install.ps1` is triggered inside the VM and it uses `azcopy` and the managed identity of the VM (i.e. the VMSS) to pull in the workload assets from the `RELEASE_FOLDER_NAME` in the storage account.
 These assets are used to install and configure the workload on each of VM in the VMSS.

 ## How it works